Chana dhal is such a popular side dish at UK curry houses. It’s also quite good served on its own.

 Instructions

-- Rinse the lentils in several changes of water and then place in a saucepan with 700ml water.
+- Rinse the lentils in several changes of water and then place in a saucepan with 750ml (3 cups) water.

-- Skim any foam that does form.
-Reduce the heat and simmer until the lentils are soft - about 45 - 60 minutes.
+- Reduce the heat and simmer until the lentils are soft - about 45 - 60 minutes.
 Do not strain.
 Allow the water to reduce down.

 - Meanwhile, in a separate pan, melt the ghee over medium high heat.
-Toss in the cumin seeds, mustard seeds and asafetida.
-Fry for about 30 seconds and then add the chopped garlic and chilli and sprinkle with a little.
+Toss in the cumin seeds and fry for about 30 seconds and then add the chopped onions and sprinkle with a little salt to assist cooking.
+Fry the onion until soft and translucent, about 5 minutes.

-- Add the chopped tomatoes, turmeric, coriander powder and cumin powder.
+- Add the chopped tomatoes, turmeric, coriander powder, asafoetida and cumin powder and stir well to combine.

-- Your channa dhal is ready when the lentils are nice and soft.
+- Your lentils are ready when they are nice and soft.
 You can serve it like this or do as many chefs and blend the lentils until creamy.

 - Whisk the onion and ghee mixture into the lentils and sprinkle in the garam masala.